raspberrypilearning/sorting-hat-lesson/lesson-1.md

 ## Main Development
 1. Demonstrate the final sorting hat project to the class by selecting students, asking them to wear the hat and then asking another student to press the button.
 Discuss with students what do they think is needed to make the project.
 Draw out through questioning and list on the board all the component pieces.
 Ask students to tell you if they are hardware or software related.

+1. Direct students to attach their Pibrella to the Raspberry Pi.
+See [student instructions](student-instructions.md) to complete this task.
+ *WARNING!
+The Raspberry Pi must be shutdown before connecting to GPIO.*

+1. Next, students will need to connect their push button / switch to their Pibrella, see [student instructions](student-instructions.md) on how to do this. *Important!
+Make sure that students connect the leads to Input A.*

-1. Ask students to set up their Raspberry Pi equipment, turn it on and log into their Pi using the username `pi` and the password `raspberry`.
+1. Ask students to set up the rest of their Raspberry Pi equipment, turn it on and log into their Pi using the username `pi` and the password `raspberry`.
   *Note that students will not see any text when typing the password but assure them it is working.
 Why do they think this might   be the case?
 Hint: what might happen if someone was looking over their shoulder?*

 1. Next, students should load the graphical environment by typing `startx`.
 Once the desktop has loaded, show students how to open **IDLE3** either by double-clicking on the desktop icon, or by clicking on the **Main Menu** followed by **Programming** and selecting **IDLE3**.